fredlau95/Oracle_cdc/README.md

 Go back to your desktop move over some files to your vm with sftp.

 `sftp -i "your link to your ssh"  opc@"ip address for your instance"`

+with the put command, send the ora files to this locaction

+`/opt/oracle/homes/OraDB21Home1/network/admin/`

+and send the sql files to oracle path